 - Paper of the lightest possible weight - 80gsm is average.

 - Paper manufactured in Australia (thus avoiding transport energy).

 If you must use bleached paper, choose one that uses the most environmentally friendly production process.
 The following list starts with the friendliest and works down:

 - Paper bleached using Totally Chlorine Free (TCF) processes is the best.
 The Elemental Chlorine Free (ECF) is not as good, but OK.

 - Paper bleached using oxygen delignification or extended delignification, and bleached without elemental chlorine.

 - Paper bleached using oxygen delignification or extended delignification, and bleached using some residual elemental chlorine.

 - Paper bleached without using elemental chlorine but not made using oxygen delignification or extended delignification.

 - Paper bleached using only elemental chlorine, and sulphite pulps, even if they are TCF, should be AVOIDED.

 - Good Environmental Choice - Australia.

-- Australian Department of Environment and Heritage - Environmental Purchasing Checklist for Recycled Products for human settlement.
+- Australian Department of Environment - Environmental Purchasing Checklist for Recycled Products for human settlement.

 - ECO-Buy has good guide for choosing recycled office paper.